eloylp/pyddsclient/CONTRIBUTING.md

 This project is in sync with the [scirocco-server](https://github.com/eloylp/scirocco-server) project (the server side part).
 The target is to follow all server side new features, making life easier to other developers to interact with this server part.
 Also , it would be fancy if we add improvements based on developers needs.
+This client must be coded in a flexible fashion.
+This means that most of logic must be delegated to the server side.
+We need to reduce to the max the code maintanance since we need more clients.

 ## Git flow
 The project git flow is based on a traditional merge flow with two main branches protected, master and develop.